-The 160th SOAR(A) is comprised of a regiment headquarters, four battalions, and a dedicated training company.
-The regiment headquarters is collocated with the 1st and 2nd battalions and the Special Operations Aviation Training Battalion at Fort Campbell, Ky.; 3rd Bn. is located at Hunter Army Airfield, Ga.; and 4th Bn. is located at Fort Lewis, Wash.
+The 160th SOAR(A) is comprised of a regiment headquarters, four battalions and a dedicated training company.
+The regiment headquarters is located with the 1st and 2nd battalions and the Special Operations Aviation Training Battalion at Fort Campbell, Kentucky; 3rd Battalion is located at Hunter Army Airfield, Georgia; and 4th Battalion is located at Joint Base Lewis-McChord, Washington.
 This strategic organizational structure postures the regiment to support special operations forces mission and training requirements well into the future.

-Each battalion also has a strategic composition of light, medium, and heavy helicopters, all highly modified in designed to meet the unit's unique mission requirements.
+Each battalion also has a strategic composition of light, medium and heavy helicopters, all highly modified in design to meet the unit's unique mission requirements.
 Regiment reorganization modifying the 160th fleet composition was approved in October 2007 and will be implemented over the next several years.
-Currently, 1st Bn. has one AH-6 Little Bird helicopter company, one MH-6 Little Bird helicopter company and three companies of MH-60 Black Hawk helicopters; 2nd Bn. has two MH-47 Chinook helicopter companies; and 3rd and 4th bns. each have two MH-47 Chinook helicopter companies and one MH-60 Black Hawk helicopter company.
+Currently, 1st Battalion has one AH-6 Little Bird helicopter company, one MH-6 Little Bird helicopter company and three companies of MH-60 Black Hawk helicopters; 2nd Battalion has two MH-47 Chinook helicopter companies; and 3rd and 4th battalions each have two MH-47 Chinook helicopter companies and one MH-60 Black Hawk helicopter company.
 Each battalion also has a Headquarters and Headquarters Company and a maintenance company.

-The 160th SOAR actively seeks and assesses the best-qualified aviators, crew members, and support personnel in the Army.
-Members of this unit are three-time volunteers: for the Army, for airborne training, and for the regiment.
-Upon selection, commissioned and warrant officers and enlisted Soldiers complete respective Basic Mission Qualification courses, known as Green Platoon, which are facilitated by the Special Operations Aviation Training Company.
+The 160th SOAR actively seeks and assesses the best-qualified aviators, crew members and support personnel in the Army.
+Members of this unit are three-time volunteers: for the Army, airborne training and the regiment.
+Upon selection, commissioned and warrant officers and enlisted soldiers complete respective basic mission qualification courses, known as Green Platoon, which are facilitated by the Special Operations Aviation Training Company.

-Originally created as Task Force 160, the unit was formed from Soldiers of the 101st Airborne Division at Fort Campbell, Ky.
+Originally created as Task Force 160, the unit was formed from soldiers of the 101st Airborne Division at Fort Campbell, Kentucky.
 In October 1981, the unit was officially designated the 160th Aviation Battalion.
-The regiment then became an airborne unit in October 1986 and was re-designated the 160th Special Operations Aviation Group (Airborne).
-The modern day 160th Special Operations Aviation Regiment (Airborne) was officially activated in June 1990.
+The regiment then became an airborne unit in October 1986 and was redesignated the 160th Special Operations Aviation Group (Airborne).
+The modern-day 160th Special Operations Aviation Regiment (Airborne) was activated officially in June 1990.
 Most recently, in July 2006, the regiment provisionally stood up a fourth battalion to meet growing special operations forces requirements.